Juustoisa/ot-harjoitustyo/TeaStorehouse/Documentation/arkkitehtuuri.md

 The application has layered architecture, the three layers are UI made primarily with javaFX, controller layer which talks between UI and Database, ensuring validations and data formats.
 And finally the database ensuring data persistence powered by SQLite.
+On first start the application forms the database, no manual configurations needed.
+If user wishes to delete the database it can be found in the root folder named TeaStorehouse.db

 ![architecture chart](https://github.com/Juustoisa/ot-harjoitustyo/blob/master/TeaStorehouse/Documentation/arkkitehtuuri.jpg)